Ideas for recruiting consumers to sit on a committee, participate in focus groups or as advisers on projects.

 What we do

-We have a network of over 300 consumers, called the Consumers Step Up (CSU) program.
+We have a network of over 350 consumers, called Consumers Connect.
 The program has a dual purpose.
 One is to connect health services or government bodies with consumers for positions on committees, focus groups or projects.
 The second aim is to assist consumer representatives through training, support and networking opportunities.

 We are often approached by health services and government looking for consumers to sit on a committee, participate in focus groups or as advisers on projects.

 If you are a health provider or health-related organisation, complete the online 'Request a Rep' online form.

 If you are from the Department of Health & Human Services, complete the Consumers Step Up DHHS request form.

 These forms will help you describe:

 - The activity consumers will be involved in

 - The skills, experience and interests you are seeking from consumers

 - The time commitment that consumers will be required to give